Why Do I Write?

 Is it to impress?

 I don’t write to impress.
-I’m well aware of the fact that my skills in writing are nowhere near excellent.
+I’m well aware of the fact that my writing skill is nowhere near excellent.
 I am not even halfway my journey to excellence in writing.
 I am not sure if I’ll get there before I breathe my last.
 I have a long long way to go.
-Perhaps I may need a dozen of lifetimes (or more) in order to surpass the accomplishments of the likes of William Shakespeare, Elizabeth Browning, George Bernard Shaw, Leo Tolstoy and the likes.
+Perhaps I may need a dozen of lifetimes (or more) in order to surpass the accomplishments of William Shakespeare, Elizabeth Browning, George Bernard Shaw, Leo Tolstoy and other literary giants.

 So, why do I write then?